 Various types of intra ocular lenses are used during cataract surgery.
 These include:

 Monofocal lens: this type of lens does not provide correction for near sightedness or astigmatism and corrects vision for only one distance- either far, intermittent or near.
 As a result, the patient will require glasses or contact lenses after the surgery for the best possible vision.

 Multifocal lens provides correction for both distance vision and near vision simultaneously but does not correct astigmatism.
-The disadvantage however is that it causes comparatively more glare than the monofocal lens.
+The disadvantage however is it can cause more glare than the monofocal lens.

 Premium intraocular multifocal lens, also called toric lens, provides correction for astigmatism as well as distance and near vision.
-The advantage of a toric lens is that the patient does not need to wear glasses or contact lenses for normal vision after the surgery.
+The advantage of a toric lens is the patient usually does not require glasses or contact lenses for normal vision after the surgery.

 Accommodative lens are very flexible and mimic the movements of the natural eye lens by changing its shape inside the eye.
 This allows the eye lens to easily accommodate the change in focus for close and distant objects.

 Following surgery, your doctor will prescribe eye drops to prevent infection and inflammation.
 A follow up visit is scheduled to monitor healing and to check for any complications from surgery.
-Once complete healing occurs glasses are ordered for optimal vision, if required, depending on the type of intraocular lens inserted in the eye by your surgeon.
+Once complete healing occurs glasses are ordered for optimal vision, as required.
+This will depend on the type of intraocular lens inserted in the eye by your surgeon.